Footwear Inspection: Complete Guide to Quality Control and Inspection Standards

 Workmanship Inspection

-Workmanship checks typically include:
+Workmanship evaluation typically includes:

 - Stitching quality